Exchange Splitting of a Hybrid Surface State and Ferromagnetic Order in a 2D Surface Alloy

 Based on the energy sequence of these spin split states, we assign the spectroscopic feature with positive spin polarization to the localized Dy 4f-derived states with majority spin character and the feature with negative spin polarization to the Dy 4f-derived states with minority spin-character.
 This is possible since the spin moments of electrons with majority character are aligned along the magnetization direction of the material thereby gaining energy, while the spin moments of electrons with minority character are oriented antiparallel to the magnetization and hence loose energy, i.e., the states of majority character are located at larger binding energies than those of minority character.
 Accordingly, all spectroscopic features with positive spin polarization are attributed to majority states and those with negative spin polarization to minority states.

-Most importantly, these two states are the only non-dispersing states in the entire valence band structure of the DyAg$_2$ surface alloy up to a binding energy of E$_\mathrm{B}\approx 20\,$eV (see supplementary information) which unambiguously proves the smaller binding energy of the Dy 4f states of the DyAg$_2$ surface alloy.
+Most importantly, these two states at binding energies smaller than $2\,$eV are the only non-dispersing states in the entire valence band structure of the DyAg$_2$ surface alloy up to a binding energy of E$_\mathrm{B}\approx 20\,$eV (see supplementary information).
 This is highly surprising since the Dy 4f states are usually observed in photoemission at significantly larger binding energies of at least $4\,$eV \cite{Lang1981,Gerken1983, Gerken1982}.
 This large binding energy is the result of strong electronic correlation effects of the localized 4f electrons leading to a reduced screening of the photohole in the final state of the photoemission process.
-In contrast, the binding energy of the Dy 4f states of the DyAg$_2$ surface alloy resembles more closely the one of 4f electrons of multi compound materials consisting of rare earth atoms and light elements.
+In contrast, the binding energy of the Dy 4f states of the DyAg$_2$ surface alloy resembles more closely the one of 4f electrons of multi-compound materials consisting of rare earth atoms and light elements.
 For these systems, the electronic correlations are significantly reduced by a hybridization between the 4f electrons and the valence electrons of the light elements \cite{Neupane2013, Neupane2015, Danzenbcher2009}.
-Along these lines, our findings suggest a strong reduction of the electronic correlations of the localized Dy 4f electrons in the surface alloy.
+Our findings hence point to a strong reduction of the electronic correlations of the localized Dy 4f electrons in the surface alloy.